-Figure 8: Simulation of Single TCP Transfer
+Figure 9: Simulation of TCP Transfer with Tail Drop Queue

 The inefficiency of this mode of performance is caused by the complete cessation of any form of flow signaling from the receiver to the sender.
 In the absence of any information, the sender can only assume that the network is heavily congested, and so must restart its probing of the network capacity with an initial congestion window of a single segment.
 This leads to the performance observation that any form of packet-drop management that tends to discard the trailing end of a sequence of data packets may cause significant TCP performance degradation, because such drop behavior forces the TCP session to continually time out and restart the flow from a single segment again.